 - You can change your store’s theme and the appearance of your listings according to the recent trends, making your store look more relevant to the audience.

 - You can plan your sales and offers across your store to attract seasonal shoppers.

 How can Etsy help expand your Shopify business?

-There are many sellers who have an eCommerce website and are struggling to bring traffic to their store.
+Many sellers have an eCommerce website and struggle to bring traffic to their store.
 Hence, they are unable to generate many sales.
 Sounds relatable?
-Here’s a piece of good news, you can sell on Etsy too.
+Here’s some good news, you can sell on Etsy too.
 Let’s see how Etsy can help your business grow bigger!